puppetmaster886/rn-tourguide-enhanced/README.md

 ### Status Bar & Safe Area Handling

 - iOS safe areas are automatically detected via `react-native-safe-area-context`; no extra configuration is required for devices with a notch or Dynamic Island.
-- Android keeps the previous `androidStatusBarVisible` prop for backwards compatibility, but you can now use the cross-platform `statusBarOffset` override when you need to force a custom offset (for example, when you render inside a translucent header).
+- Android target measurements already include the system status bar, so no offset is applied by default.
+Use the cross-platform `statusBarOffset` override (or keep `androidStatusBarVisible={false}` for legacy setups) whenever you hide the status bar or render under a translucent header.

 ```tsx
 import { StatusBar, Platform } from 'react-native'